MichaelHoltonPrice/yada/README.md

 `yada`, which stands for Yet Another Demographic Analysis package, implements age estimation using a mixed cumulative probit (MCP) model.

-A vignette for the general pipeline of optimizing a model using the MCP algorithm is provided [HERE](inst/doc/) and can be downloaded for reference.
+A vignette for the general pipeline of optimizing a model using the MCP algorithm is provided [HERE](https://rpubs.com/elainechu/mcp_vignette).
+If you would like the .HTML file to view the vignette without internet access, please contact: Elaine Y. Chu (elainechu@nevada.unr.edu)

 ## Installation